DavisVaughan/almanac-old/README.md

 Importantly, these are *business dates*.
 Generally, that means that there won’t be any weekend values, and holidays are observed and also won’t generate any values.
-In this data set, `02/16 - 02/17` is a weekend, and `02/18` is Valentine’s Day.
+In this data set, `02/16 - 02/17` is a weekend, and `02/18` is President’s Day.

 To perform any kind of rolling calculation correctly, you might need to “look forwards” by some number of business days.
 This is different